 Q: Where are the elective descriptions located?
 A: You'll see elective descriptions when you login to our web-based elective database to prioritize and submit your elective choices.
 After you have access to MedHub, you'll find elective descriptions on your MedHub (homepage) in the Resources and Documents section (homepage) look in the Electives Folder.
 Please be aware that not all electives are offered to interns.
 You'll receive access to MedHub some time during Intern Orientation- an email will be sent to you by the Hospital GME Office with a link to MedHub and a temporary password.

 Q: How will I know where to go for my elective?
 A: You will receive an email from "YIM_Elective" titled "Yale Elective Schedule - Yours!" with a PDF attached.
 Page 1 of the PDF is your elective schedule and subsequent pages contain each of your elective descriptions.
 Faculty Elective Directors and their elective administrative staff contacts are listed in the description.
-Pay attention to the IMPORTANT INFORMATION Section in the elective description which is provided by Faculty Elective Director for scheduled house staff.
+Pay attention to the IMPORTANT INFORMATION Section in your elective descriptions which is provided by the Faculty Elective Director for scheduled house staff.
 The IMPORTANT INFORMATION section often provides instructions about what they want you to do either before you begin your rotation or on the morning of your first rotation day.
 Another resource is to ask any of the residents in your program, your program Chiefs, or your program faculty if you are unsure about where to go for your elective rotation.
 If you lose your email with your elective schedule and elective descriptions, contact Barbara Wanciak (firstname.lastname@example.org).